-New-style PPE travel-hygiene packages contain: plastic gloves, face-masks and sanitizer wipes.
-These accessories are designed by Formia and Wessco International, two award-winning suppliers of airline amenity kits and personal wellness products.
-(There is more information about amenity kits in JETLINER CABINS: Evolution & Innovation, Chapter 7/Real-Feel Customer Touchpoints with hundreds of examples in the accompanying Picture Gallery.)

-During 2020, some countries developed national policies relating to the use of face-masks and face-shields - with mixed levels of success.
+New-style PPE travel-hygiene packages contain: plastic gloves, face masks and sanitizer wipes.
+These accessories are designed by Formia and WESSCO International, two award-winning suppliers of airline amenity kits and personal wellness products.
+(There is more information about amenity kits in Chapter 7/Real-Feel Customer Touchpoints with hundreds of examples in the accompanying Amenity Kits Picture Gallery.)
+During 2020, some countries developed national policies relating to the use of face masks and face shields - with mixed levels of success.
 In East Asia, however, 'masking up' is second nature, not just for the wearer's own health but out of respect for others.
-'Mask mandates are not necessary in East Asia,' said Daniel Baron, Managing Director of LIFT Aero Design, based in Tokyo and Singapore (his Specialist comments are quoted in JETLINER CABINS: Evolution & Innovation).
-'People have been wearing masks for years, during 'flu seasons and the SARS epidemic.
+'Mask mandates are not necessary in East Asia,' said Daniel Baron, Managing Director of LIFT Aero Design, based in Tokyo and Singapore (he is featured in the Comments from the Specialists section in Chapter 7/Real-Feel Customer Touchpoints).
+'People have been wearing masks for years, during flu seasons and the SARS epidemic.
 Science is trusted.
 People get the macro picture.
 And the group is more important than the individual.'